List of Static Shock characters: Ebon

 Ivan Evans, also known as Ebon (voiced by Gary Anthony Sturgis), is a Bang Baby criminal, leader of the Meta-Breed, and older brother of Rubberband Man who resembles an anthropomorphic shadow and possesses powerful umbrakinetic abilities that allow him to create portals to teleport himself or others and control and manipulate darkness and other shadows, though he is vulnerable to strong sources of light.
 Throughout the series, he attempts to recruit new and powerful Bang Babies into the Meta-Breed, only to continually face opposition from Static, among others.

 After Dr. Todd creates and disperses a Bang Baby cure, Ebon launches a plot to steal a canister of the mutagen used in the original Big Bang and stage a larger one to restore his and other like-minded Bang Babies' powers, despite the risk of creating hundreds more.
 After Static and Gear foil their plot, Ebon and Hot-Streak fight over the mutagen canister, but become exposed to a large quantity of the gas that fuses them together into a giant monster with both of their powers called "Ebon-Streak".
 Static and Gear eventually defeat them, though their fates following this are left unknown.

-A series original character, Ebon was later incorporated into the comics, beginning with 2021's Milestone Comics relaunch, Static: Season One.
+A series original character, Ebon was later incorporated into the comics in Static: Season One.

 Shiv

 Shiv (voiced by Brian Tochi) is an eccentric and immature member of the Meta-Breed with the ability to form "light energy" constructs from his arms, which he can form into blades and other weapons.

-A series original character, Shiv was later incorporated into the comics starting with 2021's Milestone Comics relaunch, Static: Season One.
+A series original character, Shiv was later incorporated into the comics in 2021's Milestone Comics relaunch, Static: Season One.

 Talon

-Teresa, also known as Talon (voiced by Tia Texada), is a teenage Hispanic member of the Meta-Breed who resembles an anthropomorphic bird and possesses wings and a hypersonic shriek.
+Teresa, also known as Talon (voiced by Tia Texada), is a teenage Hispanic member of the Meta-Breed who resembles an anthropomorphic bird that possesses wings and a hypersonic shriek.
 Embittered over her transformation, she aids Ebon and the Meta-Breed throughout the series until Dr. Todd creates and disperses a Bang Baby cure in the series finale.
-Subsequently, she quits the Meta-Breed and tells Static and Gear about Ebon's plot to stage a new Big Bang to restore his powers.
+Talon quits the Meta-Breed and tells Static and Gear about Ebon's plot to stage a new Big Bang to restore his powers.
 Ebon kidnaps her to restore her powers as well, but Static and Gear rescue her while foiling Ebon's plot.

-A series original character, Talon was later incorporated into the comics starting with 2021's Milestone Comics relaunch, Static: Season One.
+A series original character, Talon was incorporated into the comics in 2021's Milestone Comics relaunch, Static: Season One.